WileyIntelligentSolutions/wiley-dash-boilerplate2/README.md

 Contains some settings that are not appropriate for storing in environment variables (IMO).

 Walk through the comments and set the flags as required, e.g. if you don't want to enable S3 just yet, set `DISABLE_S3 = True`.
-See [plot.ly docs](https://dash.plot.ly/) for information of authentication and privacy if you want to enabled these features.
+See [plot.ly docs](https://dash.plot.ly/) for information of authentication and privacy if you want to enable these features.

 [search.py](search.py)